 Tour buses would be allowed to stop to discharge and pick up passengers along the west side of Greenwich Street in the WTC Site.
-Buses (without their passengers) would then proceed south on Greenwich, and turn right (west) on Cedar Street and right (north) on Route 9A and from there turn right into a ramp on Liberty Street on the WTC Site.
+Buses (without their passengers) would then proceed south on Greenwich, and turn right (west) on Albany Street and right (north) on Route 9A and from there turn right into a ramp on the north side of Liberty Street on the WTC Site.
+If Site 26 is used for underground bus parking, the buses would travel through a below-grade tunnel under Route 9A from the WTC Site to Site 26.